Introduction to niche podcast sponsorship revenue

 Note: the current JavaScript keeps the calculation monthly-based.
 The Episodes Per Month field is preserved for planning context and scenario documentation.

-The add-on revenue lines are intentionally simple.
-Affiliate income is estimated as a percentage of direct sponsorship revenue.
-Guest appearances and product sales are entered as annual figures and averaged across 12 months.
-Patreon or community support is entered as monthly recurring income.
-The ad-network line is a rough fallback for inventory you do not sell directly.
+The additional lines stay intentionally plain.
+Affiliate income is treated as a percentage of direct sponsorship revenue, guest appearances and product sales are entered as annual totals and averaged over 12 months, Patreon or community support is entered as a monthly amount, and the ad-network line gives you a conservative fallback for inventory you do not sell directly.

-- Monthly downloads should mean total downloads across all episodes in a typical month.
+- Monthly downloads should mean total downloads across all episodes in a typical month, not listens, impressions, or unique visitors.

-- Sponsors per episode is the average number of paid placements you run, not the number of brands you email.
+- Sponsors per episode is the average number of paid placements you actually expect to run, not the number of brands you contact.

 - Affiliate percentage is a planning shortcut, not a conversion model.
 Real affiliate earnings can swing widely based on fit and call-to-action quality.

-If you need a quick reality check, use the table below as a starting reference.
-It will not replace sponsor conversations, but it can keep your assumptions grounded in the type of audience you serve.
+If you need a quick reality check, the table below shows how podcast CPM expectations often shift by niche.
+It is not a quote engine, but it can keep your assumptions grounded in the audience you actually serve.

 | Niche | Typical CPM Range | Common advertiser types | Notes |